GIS4DEV/GIS4DEV.github.io/_posts/2021-09-16-b-github-pages.md

 - Use the Markdown Preview package to preview rendered markdown with `Ctrl + Shift + M`
   - Disable the break on single new line option
   - Enable the Use GitHub style option
+- When writing narrative, autocomplete can become annoying.
+Go to File --> Settings --> Packages --> Core Packages --> autocomplete-plus --> disable `show suggestions on keystroke`.
+You can still get suggestions with keyboard shortcut `Ctrl+Space`

 ## Template Customization